|

 and election resulted in many firsts.
 Ultimately, Sarah

-and the GOP's rising star, went back to Alaska and the US
+candidate and the GOP's rising star, went back to Alaska

-will crown its first African American President on inauguration
+and the US will crown its first African American President

 At the 2008 Beijing Summer Olympics, China